nategri/chernobyl_dice/README.md

 ## Acknowledgements

-Many thanks to Emily Velasco (@MLE_Online) for advice on stainless surface sanding, and for generally being enthusiastic as heck about this project.
+Many thanks to Emily Velasco (@MLE_Online) for advice on stainless steel surface sanding, and for generally being enthusiastic as heck about this project.

 ## References